Property Ownership Options

 |Three Children||1/4 of estate|

-As we have said in previous pages, if you are resident in France and married and you want your surviving spouse to inherit all your estate, you should enter into a French marriage contract.
+As we have said in previous pages, if you are resident in France, married, and you want your surviving spouse to inherit all your estate, you should enter into a French marriage contract.
 There is simply no need, in these circumstances, to make a will.
-You could also use European Succession rules to adopt the laws of your country, although there are legal problems with this approach at the present time, as we say in our guide to these rules.
+You could also use European succession rules to adopt the laws of your country, although there are legal problems with this approach at the present time, as we say in above.

 It is obviously also very suitable if you wish to leave some of your estate to a charity or non-family member, e.g. guardian.